magento/pagebuilder-docs/docs/viewports/how-viewports-work.md

 ## `_mobile-viewport.less`

-The `_mobile-viewport.less` file provides the CSS class for Page Builder's `mobile` viewport: `mobile-viewport`.
+The `_mobile-viewport.less` file provides the CSS class for Page Builder's `mobile-viewport`.
 This class is assigned to the `viewportClasses` observable when the mobile viewport button is clicked, at which point the stage width changes to the width defined in `mobile-viewport`.

 As mentioned, the CSS classes used to control the stage width must follow a strict naming convention: